 Sadly it’s time to head home with a head full of memories and a list of lots to do when you next come back.

-Everything you need to know about Coventry and Warwickshire
+Read more about Coventry and Warwickshire